 As far as parasites go, Candida is one of those silent invasive parasites and is hard to detect.
 It’s not something you can request in a standard blood test, and symptoms can be subtle making candida difficult to diagnose.
 Normally it is kept under control by our healthy micro-organisms and our immune system, but when we are down in energy or our gut compromised it can cause real problems.

-What many of us don’t realize is that it can be quietly chewing away at us inside, draining our energy and infiltrating our body.
+What many of us don’t realize is that it can be quietly chewing away at us inside, draining our energy, and infiltrating our body.

 It can even be fatal.

-Here we will outline the classic types, symptoms, and causes.
+On this page, I will outline the classic types, symptoms, and causes.
 Following this, we will discuss natural herbal and dietary treatments.